-We and our officers and directors have agreed that, subject to limited exceptions, for a period of 90 days from the date of this prospectus supplement, we and they will not, without the prior written consent of the representatives, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock.
-The representatives, in their sole discretion, may release any of the securities subject to these lock-up agreements at any time without notice.
+We and our officers and directors have agreed that, subject to limited exceptions (including issuances and sales of common stock pursuant to any employee stock plan, stock ownership plan or the dividend reinvestment component of our dividend reinvestment plan in effect on the date of this prospectus supplement, issuances of common stock upon the conversion of securities or the exercise of warrants outstanding on the date of this prospectus supplement, sales of stock pursuant to 10b-5(1) plans of certain of our executive officers and the sale of stock by one of our directors pursuant to a cashless exercise of his stock options), for a period of 90 days from the date of this prospectus supplement, we and they will not, without the prior written consent of Citigroup, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock.
+Citigroup, in its sole discretion, may release any of the securities subject to these lock-up agreements at any time without notice.